Application Guide

 Collegiate Transcripts

-You will need to request official transcripts from each collegiate institution you have previously attended, even those where no degree was earned or from which transfer credit will not be awarded, such as non-regional schools.
-A transcript is only considered official if it is sent directly from your institution to the U of A.
+You will need to request official transcripts from each collegiate institution you have previously attended, even those where no degree was earned or from which transfer credit will not be awarded (such as non-regionally accredited schools).
+If the school you attended has closed or was destroyed, you should instead be able to acquire your transcript from the Department of Education in the state where the school was located.
+A transcript is only considered official when sent directly from your institution to the U of A. Learn more about how to submit your official transcript.

 Important

-The Registrar's Office will also not evaluate credit from one institution that is listed on another's transcript so please ensure that individual, official copies are sent.
+The Registrar's Office will not evaluate credit from an institution that is listed as transfer credit on a transcript, so please ensure that individual, official copies are sent from each institution attended.

 Note

-If the name on your transcript is not an exact match to the names listed on your application, we may be unable to match your transcript when it is received.
-If you need to update previous names on your application after submission, please contact the Office of Admissions.
+If the name on your transcript is not an exact match to the names listed on your application, the admissions team will not be able to attach your transcript to your application.
+If you need to update your previously used names on your application after submission, please contact the Office of Admissions or the Online Student Liaison Office.

 Office of the Registrar